On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

 \section{Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind}

-Upon completing the proof of Theorem~\ref{asymptotics}, it remains to show that the solution $\bm{u}^\varepsilon$ of Problem~\ref{problem0} asymptotically behaves like the solution of \emph{Koiter's model}.
-We recall that the contrivance of Koiter's model, which is due to Koiter~\cite{Koiter,Koiter1970}, is based on the Kirchhoff-Love assumptions, which are assumptions of \emph{geometrical nature}, and on the assumption that the estimates derived by F. John~\cite{John1965,John1971} are valid.
+It remains to show that the solution $\bm{u}^\varepsilon$ of Problem~\ref{problem0} \emph{asymptotically behaves like the solution of Koiter's model}.
+We recall that Koiter's model, which is due to Koiter~\cite{Koiter,Koiter1970}, is based on the Kirchhoff-Love assumptions, which are assumptions of \emph{geometrical nature}, and on the assumption that the estimates derived by F. John~\cite{John1965,John1971} are valid.
 The most remarkable feature of Koiter's model is that it is a two-dimensional model that is meant to approximate the \emph{original} three-dimensional linearly elastic energy regardless the type of shell under consideration.
 For a more detailed description of Koiter's model we refer the reader to Chapter~7 of~\cite{Ciarlet2000}.

-The functional space where Koiter's model is defined is given by:
+The natural functional space where Koiter's model is defined is given by:

-For each $\varepsilon>0$, the free energy associated with Koiter's model for a linearly elastic generalised membrane shell of the first kind takes the following form:
+For each $\varepsilon>0$, the energy associated with Koiter's model for a linearly elastic generalised membrane shell of the first kind takes the following form:

 for all $\bm{\eta}=(\eta_i) \in \bm{V}_K(\omega)$.